CodyPellom/Bog-App/README.md

 My thoughts initially: Im a little worried about the express aspect but since project two I have beome slightly more comfortable with express and the idea in general of fullstack web development.
 I think with some practice, I will become a lot more comfortable with back end devlopent.

+a 3-5 sentences reflection on how this went for you a tip for others to help conquer some part of the app that used to trip you up the times for your first and fourth runs